After Canada, UK, 23andMe wants DNA test growth abroad

 "I want billions (of consumers)," Wojcicki said.
 "We would never have started this company if we didn't have unrealistic goals."

-The company and the FDA are discussing its application, made last year, to test U.S. consumers for genetic predisposition to a rare disease known as Bloom Syndrome, which is characterized by short stature and can result in cancer.
+The company and the FDA are discussing an application to test U.S. consumers for genetic predisposition to a rare disease known as Bloom Syndrome, which is characterized by short stature and can result in cancer.

 Wojcicki, speaking on the sidelines of the J.P.
 Morgan healthcare conference in San Francisco, said 23andMe is looking for new markets that have the proper legal framework, as well as the need for more genetic testing.
 Southeast Asia is one region with an urgent need for more genetic data, she added.

-Wojcicki said Europe is also an immediate focus since the company has already received a CE mark, a product certification for the region.
+Wojcicki said Europe is also an immediate focus since the company has already received an initial regulatory approval for the region.
 In China, however, local laws would not allow 23andMe to move genetic information outside the country.

 23andMe is also studying countries that prohibit discrimination on genetic grounds or that have plans to introduce such laws, Wojcicki said.
 In Canada, for instance, 23andMe is supporting new legislation along these lines.